fortyninemaps/karta/README.md

 [![Build Status](https://travis-ci.org/njwilson23/karta.svg?branch=master)](https://travis-ci.org/njwilson23/karta)

 *Karta* is a Leatherman for geographic analyses. *Karta* provides an lightweight interface for solving problems in Python/Python3.
-It provides simple and clean vector and raster data types, a small selection of geographical analysis functions, and the ability to read and write several useful formats.
+It presents a simple and clean vector and raster data types, a small selection of geographical analysis functions, and the ability to read and write several useful formats.

-Goals of *Karta* include providing a simple and fast framework for spatial analysis. *Karta* is under development and suggestions and pull requests are welcome, particularly to improve format support and test coverage.
+Goals of *Karta* include exposing a simple and fast framework for spatial analysis. *Karta* is under development and suggestions and pull requests are welcome, particularly to improve format support and test coverage.